sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 Here's a step-by-step breakdown of the code:

-1. The code defines the Azure Synapse workspace.
+- The code defines the Azure Synapse workspace.

-2. The code creates a null resource called synapse_create_db, which will execute a local PowerShell script to create a database on the serverless endpoint.
-The script uses the following steps:
+- The code creates a null resource called synapse_create_db, which will execute a local PowerShell script to create a database on the serverless endpoint.
-   - Login to Azure using the service principal created for the user.
-   - Get an access token to authenticate with the Azure SQL database.
-   - Create a PowerShell function called SqlQuery that will execute a SQL query against the Azure SQL database.
-   - Define a SQL query to create a database called "xxx" if it does not already exist.
-   - Call the SqlQuery function with the server instance, database, access token, and SQL query parameters to create the database.
-   - The provisioner block uses PowerShell to execute the script.

-3. The code creates another null resource called synapse_sql_access, which will execute a local PowerShell script to grant access to the function apps managed identity to the Synapse serverless database.
-The script uses the following steps:
+- The code creates another null resource called synapse_sql_access, which will execute a local PowerShell script to grant access to the function apps managed identity to the Synapse serverless database.
-   - Get a list of users that need access to the database, which includes the name of the function app and the name of the Synapse workspace.
-   - Login to Azure using the service principal created for the user.
-   - Get an access token to authenticate with the Azure SQL database.
-   - Create a PowerShell function called SqlQuery that will execute a SQL query against the Azure SQL database.
-   - For each user in the list, define two SQL queries:
-     - The first query creates a login for the user if it does not already exist.
-     - The second query creates a user for the login in the "xxx" database and adds the user to the db_owner role.
-   - Call the SqlQuery function with the server instance, database, access token, and SQL query parameters for each query to grant access to each user.
-   - The provisioner block uses PowerShell to execute the script.

 ## Exposing Data to API Calls